drBenway/pixi-vn-wiki/start/canvas-images.md

 ## Add Image

 To add an image to the canvas, you can use the `addImage` function.
-This function will return a `CanvasImage` object that you can use to manipulate the image. `CanvasImage` is a class the extends [`CanvasSprite`](/start/canvas-components#base-components), so you can use all the methods and properties of [`CanvasSprite`](/start/canvas-components#base-components).
+This function will return a `ImageSprite` object that you can use to manipulate the image. `ImageSprite` is a class the extends [`Sprite`](/start/canvas-components#base-components), so you can use all the methods and properties of [`Sprite`](/start/canvas-components#base-components).

 It is important to take into account that this function only adds the component to the canvas but does **not show it and does not load its texture**.